 The Company will cooperate fully with any governmental investigation.
 Any employee who reasonably believes that a government investigation or inquiry may be threatened with respect to any of the Company's operations or practices (including any outside such employee's scope of responsibilities) should notify the Legal Department and provide the basis for such belief.

-HONEST AND FAIR DEAILING
+HONEST AND FAIR DEALING

 We must be fair and honest.
 Good business and customer relationships are based upon integrity and trust.
 The only competitive advantages we seek are those gained through marketing and excellent customer service and relationships.
 It is never our intention to win business through unethical or questionable business practices or disparaging the competition.
 Each employee should endeavor to deal fairly with the Company's customers, suppliers, competitors and employees.
 No one should take unfair advantage of anyone through manipulation, concealment, abuse or privileged information, misrepresentation of material facts, or any other unfair-dealing practice.